• How did you get started writing?

 I make purses out of rescued books.

 I can make one, start to finish, in about five hours (assuming my workshop is clean).
 Books take so long to write and get out the door, but these purses scratch my creative itch very quickly.
-I tried selling them on Etsy, but that requires marketing and work that I wasn’t interested in doing.
-The store is still up, but not very active.
-You can see some of the other purses there.
-I’ve sold quite a few, but now tend to give them away to people on my mailing list and in my Facebook group, Becky’s Book Buddies.
+I tried selling them on Etsy, but that required marketing and work that I wasn’t interested in doing.
+I sold quite a few, but now tend to give them away to people on my mailing list and in my Facebook group, Becky’s Book Buddies.

 My husband and I love the big, splashy Broadway shows and we’re lucky most of them come through Denver at some point.
 We have season tickets to the theatre and look forward to every show in our subscription.